Introduction

 Increased project transparency and stakeholder confidence

-• Facilitating regular updates to stakeholders
+- Enabling regular and proactive updates to the stakeholders

 This transparency builds trust and confidence among stakeholders, enhancing overall project support.